sultanul-ovi/ML_DL_Notes/README.md

 ### Simple Linear Regression

 Simple Linear Regression uses a single feature to predict a response, assuming a linear relationship between input and output.
+- **When to Use**: Best for predicting an outcome with a single independent variable.
+Ideal for understanding the relationship between two continuous variables.
+- **When Not to Use**: Not suitable for complex relationships or datasets with multiple features influencing the outcome.

 #### Implementation
 ```python
 from sklearn.linear_model import LinearRegression